Step 0 – Go on holiday

 I think essentials are:

 - A book to stick in – I like ring bound scrapbooks as my pages get very full.
 Strap-hinge albums and the like let you add and change around the order of pages which can be very useful.
 Those also fit the thickest of pages.
 You need one with strong enough paper to hold lots of stuff so card is better than paper.
 For a 2 week trip I chose a 50 page A5 book and ended up removing 6 sheets.

 - Coloured paper – I find this is the fastest and cheapest way to make things look exciting.
 My first project was looking very bland but just by changing the plain white paper background everything started looking more… right.
 I’ve also found success on black paper with white pen.

-- Bluetack – for testing layouts and a million other uses.
+- Bluetack – for testing layouts

 - A decent pen – or coloured pens.
 Think about a white or silver pen for dark pages.
 Consider if you need to write on glossy paper or the backs of photos.

 You’ll also want to collate your scraps into the order you’re going to keep your book in.
 I do chronologically but you could sort by theme or person or location.